 Ketamine Infusion Therapy from Dr. Thomas Leverone

-Ketamine infusion therapy, also called low dose ketamine infusion therapy, is available from Dr. Thomas Leverone at multiple sites in Los Angeles, California and near San Francisco, California.
+Ketamine infusion therapy, also called low dose ketamine infusion therapy, is available from Dr. Thomas Leverone in Watsonville, California, just south of San Francisco.
 Ketamine infusion therapy from Dr. Leverone is available as one day, three day, five day, or ten day treatments.
-Ketamine infusion therapy from Dr. Leverone costs $2000.00 per day and is performed on an outpatient basis for the treatment of chronic pain.
+The global cost is $2000.00 per day and is performed on an outpatient basis for the treatment of chronic pain.
 The therapy is also available as a treatment for clinical depression as a simplified version of the infusion at a cost of $1000.00 per treatment.
 Complete details are explained on this website.

 Use this website to schedule your ketamine infusion therapy for chronic pain or clinical depression with Dr. Leverone.

-Ketamine infusion therapy is available to any qualified chronic pain patient via this website.
+Ketamine infusion therapy is available to any qualified chronic pain or depression patient via this website.

 Ketamine infusion therapy has been very successful in treating chronic pain.
 Many chronic pain syndromes are caused by up-regulation of NMDA receptors in the brain.
 Ketamine is an NMDA receptor blocker.
 In chronic neuropathic pain syndromes, when ketamine is used to block the receptors, this can cause the receptors to down-regulate, effectively resetting them to normal levels.
 Think of it as sort of a “rebooting” of the brain.